akora/focusui/README.md

 - **Concept 005**: Four-panel layout (left + right + top + bottom)
 - **Concept 006**: Expanded left drawer demonstration

-As the data from the various sources gets streamed, their relevance and importance are calculated.
+As the content from the various sources gets streamed, their relevance and importance are calculated.

 ![Concept 010](concepts/FocusUI-concept-010-incoming-sources-expanded.png)